uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 Configuration: Deploy as a monitoring formula.

+# How is the exporter going to access to uyuni-server container?
+For example, to query the database.
+As mentioned, the exporter needs to have access to Uyuni server container.
+It does need to query the DB and also execute some Salt runners jobs to gather metrics.
+If the "exporter" runs in a separated container than the Salt Master, then we can make the "exporter" container to run in the same network than the "uyuni-server", then TCP sockets are available to use.

+There are some Salt runners jobs that requires access to Salt Master Event publisher, currently exposed via IPC socket.
+This makes it tricky access these sockets from a different container.
+Some metrics might not be available until we move to "TCP" sockets for the Salt Master Event publisher in this case.

+Alternatively, we could make the "exporter" as part of the server-image, even if not running by default.
+Then it is up to the Health Check Tool or Monitoring formula to start it.
+This would solve the current issue of not having access to the IPC sockets.

 ## Alerting and notifications

 * Severity Levels: Alerts are categorized by severity levels (e.g., Critical, Warning, Info), allowing for prioritized response and management.